Castalian Springs in Sumner County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 3B 36.)

 Location.
 36° 23.783′ N, 86° 18.667′ W. Marker is in Castalian Springs, Tennessee, in Sumner County.
-Marker is on Hartsville Pike east of Governor Hall Road, on the right when traveling east.
+Memorial is on Hartsville Pike east of Governor Hall Road, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Castalian Springs TN 37031, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Thomas Sharpe Spencer Memorial (approx. ¼ mile away); Bledsoe's Lick (approx. ¼ mile away); Wynnewood (approx. 0.3 miles away); Bledsoe's Fort and Monument (approx. 0.4 miles away); Hawthorne Hill (approx. 0.9 miles away); Cragfont (approx. 1.7 miles away); a different marker also named Cragfont (approx. 1.8 miles away); Ziegler's Station (approx. 2.8 miles away).
+At least 8 other markers are within walking distance of this marker.
+Thomas Sharpe Spencer Memorial (approx. ¼ mile away); Bledsoe's Lick (approx. ¼ mile away); Wynnewood William Brimage Bate (approx. 0.3 miles away); Bledsoe's Fort and Monument (approx. 0.4 miles away); Morgan and Johnson (approx. 0.4 miles away); A Pioneer Cemetery (approx. half a mile away); a different marker also named Bledsoe's Lick (approx. half a mile away).
 Touch for a list and map of all markers in Castalian Springs.

 Credits.
-This page was last revised on December 17, 2016.
-This page originally submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 808 times since then and 2 times this year.
-Photos: 1, 2. submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland. • Al Wolf was the editor who published this page.
+This page was last revised on May 14, 2020.
+It was originally submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 1,366 times since then and 108 times this year.
+Photos: 1, 2. submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland.
+3. submitted on May 13, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Al Wolf was the editor who published this page.